 In June 1810, the New Hampshire legislature elected Speaker Cutts to serve the remaining two-and-a-half years of an unexpired term in the United States Senate.
 In that era of lengthy recesses between congressional sessions, however, Cutts did not appear in Washington until December and then only for the three-month session which expired on March 3, 1811.
 He then returned to New Hampshire to practice law for another eight months until the convening of a new session in November 1811.

 That new session began with intense debates surrounding deteriorating relations with Great Britain.
-On May 18, 1812, decades before the establishment of presidential nominating conventions, Cutts caucused with the eighty-eight other Jeffersonian Republican members of Congress who convened in the Senate chamber to nominate President James Madison as their party's candidate for the 1813 presidential term.
+On May 18, 1812, decades before the establishment of presidential nominating conventions, Cutts caucused with the 88 other Jeffersonian Republican members of Congress who convened in the Senate Chamber to nominate President James Madison as their party's candidate for the 1813 presidential term.
 A month later, on June 17, Cutts joined a Senate majority in voting, 19 to 13, to declare war against Britain.

 While a senator, Cutts regularly chaired select committees devoted to matters of trade, economic development, and military defense.
 Otherwise, little is known of his legislative activities.
 When his brief Senate term ended in March 1813, the New Hampshire governor appointed him to serve the beginning of a new term until the state legislature could meet to decide on a successor.
 He took his oath when the Senate convened on May 24, 1813, but his service ended in less than three weeks with the June 10 arrival of his successor.
 Cutts resumed his New Hampshire law practice, but kept an eye open for an opportunity to return to Washington.
-His chances brightened with the election of former Massachusetts Governor Elbridge Gerry as Vice President in 1813.
+His chances brightened with the election of former Massachusetts governor Elbridge Gerry as vice president in 1813.
 Neighboring New Englanders and active supporters of President Madison, the two men had been well acquainted for many years.
 Word that a Senate stenographer had been engaged in writing tracts against the Madison administration presumably convinced the increasingly partisan vice president that having a Madison loyalist as secretary would help to control such behavior.
-Although firm evidence is lacking, one can reasonably conclude that Gerry supported Cutts' bid for the secretaryship in the crowded contest that resulted in his October 1814 election.
+Although firm evidence is lacking, one can reasonably conclude that Gerry supported Cutts's bid for the secretaryship in the crowded contest that resulted in his October 1814 election.

 Secretary Cutts spent a good part of the following year preparing for the Senate's move from its temporary downtown quarters in the Patent Office to temporary accommodations back on Capitol Hill.
 On December 4, 1815, after the Senate convened in the hastily erected "Brick Capitol" on the current site of the Supreme Court Building, Cutts and others focused on plans for restoring the badly damaged Capitol and returning to a more-or-less normal legislative routine.

 In this unsettled environment, Cutts explored the issue of a pay raise for himself and the Senate floor staff.
 Since 1789, senators had received six dollars for every day they attended a Senate session—approximately $900 per year.
 By contrast, the Senate paid its secretary an annual salary in recognition of his year-round responsibilities, including periods of up to nine months when the Senate was not in session.
-For the first twelve years, Secretary Otis received a salary of $1,500.
+For the first 12 years, Secretary Otis received a salary of $1,500.
 When Congress moved to Washington in 1800, his pay increased to $2,000, while members continued at the six-dollar rate.

 The War of 1812 had set off an inflationary spiral that reduced members' purchasing power and emboldened them to seek a pay raise.
 Under the Compensation Act of 1816, Congress replaced the daily rate with a $1,500 annual salary—and, in an act of great political daring, made that raise retroactive to March 1815.
 As many feared, this action triggered an explosive public reaction, which led to the defeat of many senators and representatives who had supported the increase.
 The following Congress quickly repealed that statute and returned to a daily rate, which it cautiously hiked up to eight dollars.
 Despite this retreat for members' compensation, the Senate agreed to increase its secretary's salary to $3,000.
 It also advanced the principal clerk's salary from $1,300 to $1,800 and pushed the engrossing clerk from $1,000 to $1,500.
 At a time of expanding Senate workload and accelerating turnover among senators, the institution significantly rewarded its major legislative aides, even while sustaining a sizeable pay cut for members.